swharden/LJPcalc/README.md

 ### Calculation Method

-LJPcalc calculates the liquid junction potential according to the stationary Nernst-Planck equation which is typically regarded as superior to the simpler Goldman and Henderson equations used by most commercial LJP calculators.
-Both equations produce nearly identical LJPs, but the Henderson equation begins to under-estimate the LJP as ion concentration difference across the junction increases.
+LJPcalc calculates the liquid junction potential according to the stationary Nernst-Planck equation which is typically regarded as superior to the simpler Henderson equation used by most commercial LJP calculators.
+Both equations produce nearly identical LJPs, but the Henderson equation becomes inaccurate as ion concentrations increase, and also when calculating LJP for solutions containing polyvalent ions.

 ### Ion Sequence